Buzz Sawyer: Personal life

-Sawyer was a graduate from Dixie M. Hollins High School, where he was a state champion in the 191.5 pound weight class.
+Sawyer was a graduate of Dixie M. Hollins High School, where he was a state champion in the 191.5 pound weight class.
 In 1976, he placed third nationally, losing in the semifinal to eventual champion Dan Severn.
 He would use his amateur skills, while in New Japan Pro-Wrestling in 1989, against the Soviet amateurs Salman Hashimikov, Victor Zangiev, Vladimir Berkovich and Wahka Evloev, that joined the promotion.

 Sawyer was known for his antics both in and out of the ring, including his drug abuse and fighting with police outside a bar.
 Most notably, he was known for scamming aspiring wrestlers who wanted to be trained by him - Sawyer would often take their money, beat them senseless, then skip town.
 Mark "The Undertaker" Calaway recounted on Joe Rogan's podcast The Joe Rogan Experience that he was a victim of this scam, however also highlighted that at that time this was a common way to whittle prospective wrestlers to only those dedicated to becoming professional wrestlers (though Calaway also indicated Sawyer's service was still a scam).
 Jim Cornette has stated his reason for breaking Buzz's nose with a tennis racket during a spot was due to him taking liberties with other talent (Cornette included, as Sawyer threw a shoot punch at Cornette during a match).